webxdc/webxdc_docs/src/spec.md

 - `message`: an object with the following properties:
   - `message.file.base64`: base64 encoded file data
   - `message.file.name`: name of the file
-  - `message.text`: message text that should be sent together with the file
+  - `message.text`: message text to be sent

 Either `message.file`, `message.text` or both needs to be set.

-The text can usually be modified by the user and the user may decide to send the text without the file or send nothing at all.
+The text can usually be modified by the user and the user may decide to send the text without the file or abort sending at all.
+These user decisions are not reported back to the webxdc app.

-To let the user focus on sending the message, calling this function will immediately pass control back to the main app and exit the webxdc app.
+To let the user focus on sending the message, calling this function may pass control back to the main app and exit the webxdc app.
+The promise may or may not be resolved before exit.

-Only in case of errors,
+In case of errors,
 the app will not exit and the promise will be rejected.
-Note, that if the user decides to abort sending, or if sending fails, this won't be reported back to the webxdc app.

 Example: